 A report from the United Nations Environment Programme (UNEP) says that Western tastes for diets rich in meat and dairy products are unsustainable and a global shift toward a plant-based diet is vital to avoid the worst impacts of climate change.
 Animal agriculture is the leading cause of deforestation, species extinction, habitat loss, ocean dead zones and greenhouse gas emissions.

-Animal welfare is also a key concern for consumers, with the Food Standards Agency reporting over 4000 breaches of animal welfare regulations in the UK in the last two years.
-With animals being boiled alived, suffocated to death, baby male chicks being ground up alive in giant blenders, and disturbing footage of how pigs are killed by the most ‘humane’ method of gassing.
+Animal welfare is also a key concern for consumers, with the Food Standards Agency reporting over 4000 breaches of animal welfare regulations in the UK in the last two years, with animals being boiled alived, suffocated to death, and baby male chicks being ground up alive in giant blenders.
+Organisations like Go Vegan World have caused a stir with their exposé ‘Humane Milk Is A Myth’ advert.
+The Dairy Industry complained to the Advertising Standards Agency, who subsequently cleared the advert saying they believed its contents were accurate and not misleading, as had been suggested.
+This led on to many further campaigns, such as ‘Humane Eggs Are A Myth’.

 HOW HAS THE FOOD INDUSTRY RESPONDED TO THIS?